ThomasKalten/fppdf4delphi/README.md

 Since some PDF features are missing they may be added here.

-Known Bug: On Windows the drawing ccordinates have a problem.
+Known Bug: On Windows the drawing coordinates have a problem.